 Even when talking about Fly to Paradise in Whitacre’s original conception, however, we need to distinguish two distinct works.
 Because the score exists, and because this score can be performed by other singers and under the direction of other conductors, there exists first of all a work of music in the familiar sense in which Beethoven’s 3rd Symphony is a work of music.
 Secondly, however, there is the YouTube video created by Whitacre and posted by him on the web.
 This is not a work of music in the traditional sense, but rather something which stands to the latter in something like the relation in which Laurence Olivier’s Hamlet of 1948 stands to Shakespeare’s play.
-The YouTube Fly to Paradise, which incorporates also complex visual elements, is thus best conceived as an instance of an emerging hybrid sub-genre of internet art within the larger genre of choral music videos.
+The YouTube Fly to Paradise, which incorporates also complex visual elements, is thus best conceived as an instance of an emerging hybrid sub-genre of internet art within the larger genre of choral music video productions.
 The instances of this sub-genre are digital artifacts of a second order – they are digital videos created through combination of other digital videos which had themselves been created in accordance with a score.

+The Ontology of Digital Entities

+Our thesis is that the emerging science of emerging media will have as its subject matter the new sorts of digital entities (and the new kinds of human interactions which such entities make possible) – entities of a sort which have hitherto been neglected by philosophers interested in the different kinds and categories of beings.
+Note that ‘digital entity’ is not here to be understood in contrast to ‘analog entity’, but rather in contrast to ‘physical entity,’ by which is meant an entity that contains physical particles as parts.
+Digital entities in this sense form, with physical entities, a subfamily of what philosophers call ‘continuants,’ or in other words entities that continue to exist through some longer or shorter time, while preserving their identity even as they under changes for example in their qualities.
+You are a continuant entity in this sense, but so also is Shakespeare’s Hamlet, and so also is Olivier’s Hamlet of 1948, and so also is Fly to Paradise.

+Digital entities are a subfamily of abstract continuants – where by ‘abstract’ we mean: non-material; they are abstract continuants of the sort that can be stored in computer memory and copied from one computer memory store to another.
+All abstract continuants have some material base.
+In the case of works of literature this material base consists of paper and ink; in the case of movies it consisted (for a long time) of celluloid or acetate film; in earlier times this role was played by stone, or papyrus, or stained glass (Innis, 1950).

+In the case of digital entities the role of material base is played by physical memory stores in servers, computers, mobile phones and increasingly in other devices.
+With the spread of such devices digital entities have come to form an ever expanding continuum including simple digital content entities such as single Tweets or iTunes purchase orders at one extreme all the way to digital artifacts of global scale such as Facebook or Wikipedia or TripAdvisor or the MasterCard worldwide payment processing network.

 Emerging Realms of Digital Entities

-Our thesis is that the emerging science of emerging media will have as its subject matter the new sorts of digital entities (and the new kinds of human interactions which such entities make possible) – entities of a sort which have hitherto been neglected by philosophers interested in the different kinds and categories of beings.
 We can here only make preliminary gestures in the direction of how the needed treatment of such entities might look, beginning with a brief survey of some examples of families of emerging digital entities in different realms.

 Journalism